 Even the ongoing trade war is not going to change that long-term development.
 Even more, now China is moving from an export-oriented country to one based on domestic consumption, political pressure is high to make this change work, and keep China prosperous.

-Ashley Dudarenok is a China marketing expert with 15 years of professional experience in China.
+Ashley Dudarenok is a China marketing expert with two decades of professional experience in China.
 She is fluent in Mandarin, Russian, German and English.

 Ashley is also a serial entrepreneur, professional speaker, bestselling author, vlogger, podcaster, media contributor and female entrepreneurship spokesperson.
 She is the founder of several startups, including social media agency Alarice.com.hk and resources & training company ChoZan.co.